 Gun violence is a public health crisis in the United States, with approximately 120,000 Americans injured or killed by guns each year.
-GIH surveyed Funding Partners in June 2018 to explore investments in gun violence prevention and found that health funders who support gun violence prevention efforts are investing in a wide range of prevention strategies, including support for high-risk populations and policy advocacy.
+GIH surveyed our Funding Partners in September 2020 to explore investments in gun violence prevention.
 The survey results have been compiled into a one-page summary infographic.

 Philanthropic investments in health equity are growing in response to increased national attention.
 In an effort to document and learn from this moment, GIH surveyed its Funding Partners at the end of 2020 to identify whether and how foundations altered their health equity programming and pivoted internally to foster more diverse and inclusive environments.

 To better understand how philanthropic organizations are supporting work related to trauma and resilience, GIH surveyed its Funding Partners in February 2020.
 The survey results have been compiled into a summary infographic that details primary focus areas, key strategies, and challenges and opportunities in the field.

 GIH’s July 2020 Quick Poll asked foundations about the provision of general operating support to help current grantees and other nonprofits weather the financial impacts of COVID-19.

 This survey provides valuable insights into the broader field of palliative care and serious illness philanthropy, including how and where funders are directing their resources, the strategies they employ, and the interventions they are interested in.